-Nicky Smith is the Executive Director of the International Rescue Committee (IRC) in Seattle.
-IRC in Seattle provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in America.
+Nicky Smith is the Executive Director of the International Rescue Committee (IRC) in Washington.
+IRC in Washington provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in America.
 She has more than 25 years of progressively responsible professional experience with Non-Governmental Organizations in crisis affected countries; of which 12 years have been spent in a conflict and post conflict setting.
-Prior to her role as Executive Director at the IRC in Seattle, Nicky was responsible for establishing and managing new country programs for the IRC.
+Prior to her role as Executive Director at the IRC in Washington, Nicky was responsible for establishing and managing new country programs for the IRC.
 Her areas of expertise include emergency preparedness and response, country-program management, refugee policy and advocacy, and strategy and change planning.

 Nicky joined the IRC in 2003.
 From 2007 to 2010, she was a member of the IRC’s Washington, D.C. office, working to educate policy makers and the public about the importance of providing resources for humanitarian and development assistance in Africa and Asia, and promoting programs that prevent violence against women and girls.
-From 2003 to 2007, she worked in some of the organization’s most sensitive situations, including managing the IRC’s single largest country program, Sudan, and serving as the IRC Country Director in Liberia during a key moment in the peace process.
+From 2003 to 2007, she worked in some of the organization’s most sensitive situations, including managing the IRC’s country program, Sudan, and serving as the IRC Country Director in Liberia during a key moment in the peace process.
 Before joining the IRC, Nicky worked for almost 10 years with Doctors Without Borders and Children’s Aid Direct in the Democratic Republic of Congo, Rwanda, Burundi, Afghanistan, Somalia, Iraq, Pakistan and Nepal, amongst other countries.